Arkadi Maslow: Background

 Isaak Jefimowitsch Tschemerinski was born into a Jewish merchant family, in Yelisavetgrad (now Kropyvnytskyi) in Ukraine.
 In 1899, he relocated with his mother and sister to Berlin, where he attended school (Gymnasium) and thereupon completed studies in piano at a conservatory.
 In 1912 in Berlin, Tschemerinski began studies in science under, among others, Albert Einstein and Max Planck.
-At the outbreak of World War I in 1914, he was first interned as a Russian citizen but voluntarily enlisted in the German army as interpreter, in which capacity he served in prisoner of war camps.
+At the outbreak of World War I in 1914, he was first interned as a Russian citizen but voluntarily enlisted in the German army as an interpreter, in which capacity he served in prisoner of war camps.